 Narkanda to Hatu Peak

 As discussed and decided yesterday, my plan was to catch a sunrise view from Hatu Peak.
-Shoaib too had agreed to accompany me; to but I had no idea that it was actually going to be this difficult to get him out of the bed.
+Shoaib too had agreed to accompany me, but I had no idea that it was actually going to be this difficult to get him out of the bed.

-Thanks to the multiple alarms set up in both our phones, I got up early next morning.
+Thanks to the multiple alarms set up on both our phones, I got up early the next morning.
 It was still dark outside and I started the tough task of waking up Shoaib; as we both wanted to go see the sunrise from Hatu Peak.
-However, no matter how hard I tried, he just wouldn’t get out of the bed.
+However, no matter how hard I tried, he just wouldn’t get out of bed.

 The Dog Incident

-I reached the Hatu Top in about 15 minutes; and the sun was already starting to come up.
+I reached the Hatu Top in about 15 minutes.
+The sun was already starting to come up.
 But that was the least of my concerns at that time.
 My mind was rather focused on the dogs running after my bike.
 The moment I arrived at the top, a pack of dogs roaming around the temple started to chase me.

 The dogs were still coming towards me and I was the only person up there at the moment; which sent shivers down my spine.
-I didn’t know what to do because the place I was standing was the dead end of the road.
+I didn’t know what to do because the place I was standing at was the dead-end of the road.
 After this was a straight fall into the valley and from the other side, those dogs were charging at me.
-I looked around hoping to see someone else; but it was just me, standing on top of a hill all alone.
+I looked around hoping to see someone else but it was just me; standing on top of a hill all alone.